upsetjs/upsetjs/README.md

 see also [![Open in CodePen][codepen]](https://codepen.io/sgratzl/pen/BaNmpJq)

+**Addons**

+Similar to the original UpSet and UpSetR, `UpSet` allows to render boxplot for showing numerical aggregates of sets and set combinations.

+TODO

 ## UpSet.js App

-It contains a sample application for exploring sets and set intersections.
+The UpSet.js App is an web application for exploring sets and set intersections.
 It is the counterpart to the original [UpSet](http://vcg.github.io/upset/about/) and [UpSet2](https://vdl.sci.utah.edu/upset2/).
-The app is deployed at https://upsetjs.netlify.app.
+The app is deployed at [https://upset.js.org/app](https://upset.js.org/app).

 ![upset_app1](https://user-images.githubusercontent.com/4129778/79368561-e3d8c680-7f4f-11ea-9a87-f4421a3846cf.png)

 ## Components

-see storybook at https://upsetjs.netlify.app/api/?path=/docs/upset--default for demos and properties.
+see [Storybook](https://upset.js.org/api/?path=/docs/upset--default) for demos and properties.

 ### UpSet